Capital punishment in North Korea: Reported executions

 The South-Korean-based Database Center for North Korean Human Rights has collected unverified testimony on 1,193 historic executions in North Korea through 2009.
 Amnesty International reported that there were 105 executions between 2007 and 2012.
 The Foreign Policy periodical estimated there were 60 executions in 2010.
 In October 2001, the North Korean government told the UN Human Rights Committee that "only 13" executions had occurred since 1998 and that no public execution had occurred since 1992.

 On December 13, 2013, North Korean state media announced the execution of Jang Sung-taek, the uncle by marriage of North Korea's leader Kim Jong Un.
-The South Korean National Intelligence Service believes that two of Kim Jong Un's closest aides, Lee Yong-ha and Jang Soo-keel, were executed in mid-November.
+The South Korean National Intelligence Service believes that two of Jang Sung-taek closest aides, Lee Yong-ha and Jang Soo-keel, were executed in mid-November 2013.

 In 2014, the United Nations Human Rights Council created a Commission of inquiry on human rights in the Democratic People's Republic of Korea, investigating and documenting alleged instances of executions carried out with or without trial, publicly or secretly, in response to political and other crimes that are often not among the most serious.
 The Commission determined that these systematic acts, if true, rise to the level of crimes against humanity.